Welcome to Camp Corral at the Northern Virginia 4-H Educational Center! We are excited to host this special program again.

 Each full camp day includes three one-hour activity periods in the morning.
 From the list of classes that is provided, each camper should select up to seven choices in order of preference.
 Of those choices, three will be assigned for the week.
 We do our best to place campers in the activities they are most interested in, but we cannot guarantee any activity assignments.

-Activities selection will open closer to camp.
-Participant will be notified by email when they open.
+Activities selection will July 6th at noon.
+Participants will be notified by email when they open.

 In order to submit your activity choices, log into your account and click the "Activities" button on your dashboard.
 Illustrated instructions are available here.